BECOMING A CONSULTANT

 Please describe the application process.

 At the beginning of each term, the PGI directors email a list of placements to first year students.
-Students are asked to review the list and email the PGI outlining their interest and experience within a one week period.
-In particular, students are asked to rank their top three choices (including organization name and project).
-If students are willing to work on projects other than their top three, they should also list the name of these projects.
-If students are happy to work on any project, they should state ‘all projects’ in their email.
-The PGI directors make every effort to match students to their preferred projects.
+Students are asked to review the list and email the PGI outlining their interest and experience within a one-week period.
+In particular, students are asked to rank their top three choices of PGI projects.
+The PGI directors then conduct student interviews and successful candidates are divided into groups and paired with clients.

 Is it necessary to have previous policy experience in order to obtain a PGI placement?